isomerpages/moe-bendemeerpri/_about-us/Principal's Message.md

 <p>At Bendemeer, we are committed to building an enabling and caring school
 environment where every student feels valued, heard, and supported.
-Our goal is to create a space where students are happy, challenged, and nurtured within a safe and encouraging setting.</p>
+Our goal is to create a space where students are happy, challenged, and nurtured within a safe and encouraging setting.
+<br>This year, our focus is encapsulated in the theme: <em>“Know Me.
+Affirm Me.
+Nurture Me.” </em>Guided
+by the principles of Positive Education, we will continue to emphasise the use of positive language, building strong relationships, and demonstrating kindness and resilience in all that we do.</p>
 </td>
 <td rowspan="1" colspan="2">
 <div class="isomer-image-wrapper">